lukasoppermann/html5sortable/README.md

 > *Note: At the moment you will get the following warnings, if your PR does not add any other warning, it is considered to have passed:*
 - 2x This function has too many statements. (for src/html.sortable.js)
-- 1x This function has too many parameters.
-(4) (for src/html.sortable.angular.js)
-- 12x Line must be at most 80 characters (for src/html.sortable.js)
+- 2x Line must be at most 80 characters (for src/html.sortable.js)
-- 1x Line must be at most 80 characters (for html.sortable.angular.js)

 > *We are going to fix those linting issues in the near future.*